 Once appointed, committees must keep detailed records of the person’s estate.
 They become responsible for matters like:

 - setting a budget and making prudent investments

 - filing income tax returns

 Individual guardianship gives the committee power over the person’s affairs, which means there is the potential for exploitation or abuse.
 The Public Guardian and Trustee of British Columbia (PG&T) will review each committeeship application and give their opinion on the proposal.
 Committees must continue to provide the PG&T with updates even after their application is approved.

 Guardianship Lawyers - Helping You Protect Your Loved Ones

 At Westside Family Law, we have the experience and expertise necessary to handle all legal issues related to adult guardianship.
 Our principal and founder, Mark G. Perry, was formerly in-house counsel at the Public Guardian and Trustee.
-Fill out the contact form below to set up a free consultation with a lawyer, or call us at 604-734-7911 to get started.
+Fill out the contact form below to set up a consultation with a lawyer, or call us at 604-734-7911 to get started.